gvwilson/buildtogether.tech/src/communicate/index.md

 ## Other Ways to Communicate

 Issues are the best way to keep track of where you are, but there are lots of other ways the team can and should communicate.
-These can be [%i "communication!synchronous" %]synchronous[%/i%], like chat and video calls, or
-[%i "communication!asynchronous" %]asynchronous[%/i%], like issues and
+These can be synchronous[%i "communication!synchronous" %], like chat and video calls, or asynchronous[%i "communication!asynchronous" %], like issues and email.
-email.
 The former are better for quick back-and-forth and for maintaining social connections, but they can also be a constant stream of interruptions, which lowers productivity ([%x important %]).
 Synchronous tools also tend to bias